apto-space/zentrale/README.md

 A production-ready template for building conversational AI applications with Next.js, React, and Vercel AI SDK.
 This template provides a solid foundation for creating chat interfaces with LLMs, tool integration, and persistent conversations.

+We were building multiple AI applications and found ourselves implementing the same features over and over again - chat interfaces, tool integrations, conversation persistence, and more.
+This template is the result of our experience, giving you a head start on building production-ready AI applications.

+While there are other chat UI libraries out there, Zentrale is specifically designed for modern AI applications:

+- **vs LobeChat**: While LobeChat is feature-rich, it's often "you want the banana but you get the gorilla".
+Zentrale is more minimalist and focused, giving you exactly what you need for AI applications without unnecessary complexity.

+- **vs chat-ui-kit-react**: Many existing chat UI kits are outdated, not designed for LLM applications, and lack modern features.
+Zentrale is built specifically for AI interactions with streaming, tool integration, and modern UI/UX in mind.

 ## Features

 - 🎨 **Modern UI/UX**